Destination: Hydra, Greece

 The publisher provided this book for review, but my opinions, as always, are entirely my own.
 There are links in this article to Amazon that are affiliate links to the book page.
 The Kindle version of this book would be terrific, too.
 That means if you go to Amazon through those links (or the ads in the sidebars) and buy anything at all, although it costs you no more, it makes me a few cents.
 What a good idea for your holiday Amazon shopping!

-7 Comments to “Seeking Secret of Life on a Greek Island”
+7 thoughts on “Seeking Secret of Life on a Greek Island

 I have never been there, but would love to go.
 I remember back in 2004 (I believe!) when the Summer Olympics were held there.
 How could you not want to visit Greece after that?!